-Connections to a stepper motor and stepper motor driver/controller.
-For Standard v5, use PUL+ to Out1 and DIR+ to Out2.
+Connections to a stepper motor and stepper motor driver/controller

 An example of a small stepper and a controller KL-4042D connected to YourDyno

 Closed loop stepper motor has feedback, so they work much like a servo, always returning to the correct position.
 An open loop stepper needs to be tuned with correct max speed and acceleration settings.
 This can be done in YourDyno, but closed loop steppers are easier to work with.